vasthav/fProj/README.md

 Currently in P2P platform development stage.

-Server stores peer list and list of modules in peerlist.dat and modulelist.dat respectively.
+Server stores peer list and list of modules in "peerlist.dat" and "modulelist.dat" respectively.
+These files have not been included in the repository.

+Currently working :
+ - Peer list manipulation
-Currently working till peer list manipulation and module list retrieval from server.
+ - Module list retrieval from server.

-Now working on module details manipulation and file transfer.
+Now working on :
+ - Completion of module list manipulation
+ - File transfer